 2.1 Using Passper for Excel (Easiest and 100% Working)

 The easiest solution comes in the form of a program is known as Passper Excel 2016 Password Remover.
-This program is the perfect tool to help you with unprotect all types of passwords placed on a Microsoft Excel Document, including password to open and password to modify.
+This program is the perfect tool to help you unprotect all types of passwords placed on a Microsoft Excel Document, including password to open and password to modify.
 Passper for Excel comes in handy in several situations when you:

 Have no way to edit or print an Excel sheet as you have lost the restrictions password.